Arterial thrombosis occurs when a blood clot forms in an artery. Arteries are blood vessels that carry blood away from the heart to an organ.

 - Deep vein thrombosis: Deep vein thrombosis is a blood clot in a vein instead of an artery.
 The risk factors are similar, and most people get them in their legs.
 Without treatment, the clot can break loose and travel to the lungs, causing an embolism.

 - Nephrotic syndrome: Nephrotic syndrome is a type of kidney disease.
 It causes the kidneys to filter the blood less effectively, causing protein to appear in the urine.
 In most cases, damage to the blood vessels of the kidneys causes this condition.
-Nephrotic syndrome can cause blood clots.
+Nephrotic syndrome

 Arterial thrombosis may be life threatening.